grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/04 Arrival Rate.md

 number of iterations executed in your test.
 The next iteration doesn't started until the previous one finishes.

-Prior to v0.27.0, k6 supported only a closed model to simulate new VU arrivals.
-In this closed model, a new VU iteration starts only when a previous iteration finishes.
 Thus, in a closed model, the start or arrival rate of new VU iterations is tightly coupled with the iteration duration (that is, time from start to finish of the VU's `exec` function, by default the `export default function`):